 All but the last two bullet points are entered in the respective boxes in the PIPT form, while the last two items must be included in the form as a PDF.
 This PDF is limited to four pages in length (eight pages for Large Science Proposals).
-The PDF must be generated using the latest version of one of the templates provided (in Word, OpenOffice, or LaTeX format).
-These can be downloaded from http://astronomers.salt.ac.za/proposals/proposal-templates/.
+The PDF must be generated using the latest version of one of the templates provided (in Word, LaTeX downloaded OpenOffice, or format).
+These can be from http://astronomers.salt.ac.za/proposals/proposal-templates/.
+You have to use the template for the current semester; you cannot reuse templates from the previous semesters.